Encharted Cook

 Make-Ahead & Storage

-You can store the salad in a covered container in the refrigerator for up to 5 days.
+• Storage: Store the salad in a covered container in the refrigerator for up to 5 days.
 Do not freeze it.
-Salads with mayonnaise do not freeze well and the dressing will separate.
+Salads with mayonnaise do not freeze well, and the dressing will separate.

 Pea Salad with Bacon in a narrow white bowl and a bowl of crackers in the background.